What is Reserve?

 In a similar way as how anyone can create a new trading pair on Uniswap, anyone can permissionlessly create a new Reserve stablecoin (RToken) by interacting with Reserve Protocol’s smart contracts.
 The protocol applies a system of factory smart contracts that allows anyone to deploy their own smart contract instance.

 Creating an RToken can be done either by interacting directly with the Reserve Protocol’s smart contracts or any user interface that gets built on top of it.
-The first user interface for these smart contracts will be released by LC Labs, a company connected to the Reserve core team that's helping with protocol development.
+The first user interface for these smart contracts will be released by ABC Labs the company that's leading protocol development.
 Besides the creation of RTokens, this user interface will also support exploring usage and stats related to RTokens, RToken minting & redeeming, and RSR staking.

 Non-compatible ERC20 assets